 He loves the independence he has in his day-to-day job and describes the company culture as driven but caring.

 “[It’s] people who care about other people’s success, and care about training and teaching newer sales reps tricks that you can use in the field.
 And also, we do have fun together.
-Any time you get a group of people from Worldwide Express together, it’s competitive and online pharmacy viagra in a fun nature.”
+Any time you get a group of people from Worldwide Express together, it’s competitive and in a fun nature.”

 Clinton Squadroni, 30, is a native of South Bend, Ind., who graduated from Ball State University with a degree in education, but his ambitions leaned toward business.
 He added a math minor and aimed for a career in sales.

 He started his Worldwide Express career in Indianapolis then opened an office in Fort Wayne, Ind., and one in Fort Myers, Fla.
-Now, he oversees and manages the viagra coupon codes sales and business development team for South Bend and South Chicago.
+Now, he oversees and manages the sales and business development team for South Bend and South Chicago.
 His office window looks out on the Golden Dome at the University of Notre Dame.

 He works to keep a high-energy feel to the office for both employees and customers – the sounds of music or TV frequently ring in the air.
-The energy is cheap price viagra what he loves about the company: “The culture is very unique.
+The energy is what he loves about the company: “The culture is very unique.
 I’ve never seen a company so motivated and energetic and eager to take the business world by the hand and run with it.”

 She describes her role as similar to that of a field sales manager and spends most of her time with sales reps, helping train and guide them in the field.